mjim79/Ejemplo/README.md

 ### Technical implementation ###
 I try to do the service as simple as I can.
 I would like to do only three comments about the implementation:
+#####1.
+Singleton#####

-1. I've implemented the Barman class as a singleton.
+I've implemented the Barman class as a singleton.
 We can only have one barman in the system, so we only can have one status (free, preparing drinks...) and one list of drinks being prepared at once.
+#####2.
+CompletableFuture#####
-2. Launching the order to prepare a drink I've used *java.util.concurrent.CompletableFuture* (since Java 1.8).  *CompletableFuture.supplyAsync* launch an async task in a new thread (by default in ForkJoinPool.commonPool()) and return a result when finished.  *CompletableFuture.thenAccept* execute a callback to notify the end of the thread execution.
+Launching the order to prepare a drink I've used *java.util.concurrent.CompletableFuture* (since Java 1.8).  *CompletableFuture.supplyAsync* launch an async task in a new thread (by default in ForkJoinPool.commonPool()) and return a result when finished.  *CompletableFuture.thenAccept* execute a callback to notify the end of the thread execution.
 ```
     private void startToPrepareDrink() {
         CompletableFuture.supplyAsync(this::doPrepareDrink).thenAccept(this::notifyDrinkReady);
     }
 ```
+#####3.
+CountDownLatch#####
-3. To implement the wait up to time for the barman is free, I've used *java.util.concurrent.CountDownLatch* (since Java 1.7).
+To implement the wait up to time for the barman is free, I've used *java.util.concurrent.CountDownLatch* (since Java 1.7).
 I've launch a runnable in a new thread using a single thread executor (*java.util.concurrent.ExecutorService*) passing throught the CountDownLatch to count down when the barman is free, while the main thread wait up to the seconds specified in the configuration.
 ```
     private boolean waitForTheBarman(DrinkType drink) {